peterabbott/testing.infrastructure/ARTICLE.md

 kitchen test default-ubuntu-1204  -  run default test suite against Ubuntu 12.04
 ```

 During testing you might encounter times where tests fail and you can't figure out why.
-The staged approach of Test Kitchen allows you to runs the convergence and verification stages separately.
-What this means is that you can login to the generated and (partially) provisioned Virtual Machine to have a poke around.
-This is particularly useful during initial setup, it allows you to look around and see how things are setup whithout breaking any "real" environments.
+The staged approach of Test Kitchen allows you to run the convergence and verification stages separately without tearing down the infrastructure stack.
+What this means is that you can connect to an environment and its (partially) provisioned setup's to have a poke around.
+This can be particularly useful during initial setup of a new OS or packages, it allows you to look around and see how things are setup whithout breaking any "real" environments.
+And if you did break something you can just throw it away and start again.

-To make connecting to a Virtual Machine, Test Kitchen provides a login command so you don't have to worry about figuring out ports and ssh keys, it remembers all that for you.
+To make connecting to a provisioned environment easier, Test Kitchen provides a login command so you don't have to worry about figuring out ports and ssh keys, it remembers all that for you.

-So as we can Test Kitchen can provide a really easy mechanism to test your infrastructure, in particular testing the infrastructure after it has been through your provisioning tool of choice.
+So as we can Test Kitchen can provide an easy mechanism to test your infrastructure, in particular testing the infrastructure after it has been through your provisioning tool of choice.
 You spin up or updated environments safe in the knowledge that you wont bring down an environment and have angry users blaming your for a lost environments or an annoyed support team that you broke one of their servers.

-At the very least testing the convergence of any cookbooks you write should always come with a basic Test Kitchen config to verify the cookbook itself.
-Think TDD for Infrastructure.
+At the very least, testing the convergence of any setup you create should always come with a basic Test Kitchen config to verify the environment convergence.
+The next step is to start adding tests to verify your expectations.

+Using Test Kitchen should be thought of as TDD for Infrastructure.

 ** What's Next? **